Work comp benefits for repetitive motion injuries: what you need to know

 - Hearing loss (caused by repeated exposure to loud noises on the job)

 If you are suffering the effects of a work-related repetitive motion injury, you may be eligible for workers’ compensation benefits.
 The process of securing those benefits can be complicated, though, particularly if your employer denies that your injuries are because of your job.
 You don’t have to go it alone, though.
-Contact the Paterson, New Jersey, Law Offices of Kaplan & Kaplan, P.C. today by calling 800-724-5346 or 973-988-1101, or by sending an email.
+Contact the Paterson, New Jersey, Law Offices of Kaplan & Kaplan, P.C. today by calling 973-988-1101, or by sending an email.